A shadowing problem in the detection of overlapping communities: lifting the resolution limit through a cascading procedure: Acknowledgments

 \section{Acknowledgments}

-The authors wish to thank the Gephi \cite{gephi} development team for their visualization tool; Yong-Yeol Ahn \textit{et al.} for the link community algorithm; Gergely Palla \textit{et al.} for the clique percolation algorithm; all the authors of the cited papers for providing the network data; and Calcul Qu\'ebec for computing facilities.
-This research was funded by CIHR, NSERC and FRQ–NT.
+The authors wish to thank the Gephi development team for their visualization tool \cite{Bastian2009}; all the authors of the cited papers for making their network data and code publicly available; and Calcul Qu\'ebec for computing facilities.